OldManUmby/DND.SRD.Wiki/README.md

 ![D&D Logo](RE&.logo.png)

-### Welcome to the REmastered Dungeons & Dragons 5E SRD

 ---

 This is an adaptation of the D&D 5E SRD available in Markdown (.MD), Microsoft Word (.DOCX), Adobe InCopy/InDesign (.ICML) and many other publishing formats.